 Report intake and streaming

 7. Subject to applicable law that might require an investigation, the Intake Assessment Team may decline to refer a Report for investigation if:

 a.
 The Report is about a matter or issues not governed by the Policy;

-b. the allegations, if proven to be true, would not constitute Harassment, Discrimination, or a Reprisal;
+b. the facts alleged, if proven to be true, would not constitute Harassment, Discrimination, or a Reprisal;

 c. the substance of the Report is already the subject matter of another internal University proceeding (e.g., a grievance under a collective agreement);

 d. the Report does not contain sufficient information.
 The Chair of the Intake Assessment Team may appoint a member of the Team to make appropriate follow-up inquiries and to report back to the Team to determine if the Report, amended with additional information, should be referred for investigation;